Nachtalb/energy_game/README.md

 ## Usage

-1. Make a virtualenv
+Make sure you have python 3.6 or higher installed.

+1. Clone and cd to the git repo
     ```
+    $ git clone https://github.com/Nachtalb/energy_game.git [some path]
+    $ cd [some path]
+    ```

+2. Make a virtualenv
+    ```
     $ virtualenv -p python3.6 [your venv name]
     ```
+    If `python3.6` does not work, locate the your python3.6 executable and use this path instead.
-2. Start virtualenv
+3. Start virtualenv
     ```
     $ source [your venv name]/bin/activate
     ```
-2. Install requirements
+4. Install requirements
     ```
     $ pip install -r requirements.txt
     ```
-3. Use the app
+5. Use the app
     ```
     usage: main.py [-h] [-s {skip,random,normal}] [-a] phone_number